sueszli/llvm-to-air/PROMPT.md

 ## Reference Pattern

 Make sure to look at everything implemented so far in `/test/*`.
-The goal is to cover all operations necessary to write a full tensor library for automatic differentiation with matmul, add, sub, mul, div and common activation functions with float32.
+The goal is to provide primitives for a full tensor library for automatic differentiation.
+Start implementing full algorithms like matmul, activation functions, etc. and really challenge the system with end to end implementations to their full extent.

-If you feel confident, start implementing full algorithms like matmul and softmax to test multiple operations at once.

 Target functionality (already implemented):